 On this date in 1944, the United Negro College Fund (UNCF) was incorporated with 27 member colleges.
 UNCF is the nation's oldest and most successful minority higher education assistance organization.

-UNCF has raised $5 billion as of 2018.
-With 39 colleges, UNCF maintains a low-cost ratio of only 15.06 percent of total revenues and 6.26 percent for managerial costs, and 8.8 percent for fundraising.
-Both The Non-Profit Times and The Chronicle of Philanthropy have ranked UNCF among the country's top 10 charitable, educational organizations.
+As of 2018, UNCF had raised $5 billion.
+With 39 colleges, UNCF maintains a low cost ratio of only 15.06 percent of total revenues, 6.26 percent for managerial costs, and 8.8 percent for fundraising.
+Both The Non-Profit Times and The Chronicle of Philanthropy have ranked UNCF among the country's top 10 charitable educational organizations.

 The current Chair of UNCF's Board of Directors is Michael H. Jordan.
 He is also the Chairman and Chief Executive Officer of the EDS Corporation.
 The President and Chief Executive Officer of the United Negro College Fund is Michael Lomax.